 Your writing sample should be a sample of your written academic work and should be a maximum of 30 pages.

 These letters should be from former or current instructors and/or those able to recommend you on the basis of professional experience.
 Provide names and email addresses for each recommender on your application.
 The recommender will receive a notice from the Office of Graduate Admissions instructing them to upload a recommendation letter.
-The applicant must assume responsibility for ensuring that the department receives these letters by January 10.
+The applicant must assume responsibility for ensuring that the department receives these letters by the application deadline.

 All applicants to graduate study at the University of Kansas who are self-identified non-native English speakers must provide proof of English proficiency.
 Applicants who are self-identified native English speakers do not have to submit additional proof of English proficiency regardless of international or domestic status.
 Please visit https://graduate.ku.edu/english-proficiency-requirements for more information regarding verification of English proficiency.

 On rare occasions the department may recommend an applicant who does not meet the University’s minimum requirements for provisional admission.
 This may occur, for example, if a student’s overall undergraduate GPA is deficient but other application materials suggest strong potential for success in graduate study.
 All recommendations for provisional admission are contingent on approval by the Office of Graduate Studies.